Winter trout fishing in Northern Virginia

 Best flies for fishing stocked trout in winter in Virginia

 More often than not, an egg pattern attracts interest (hook sizes 10 and 12).
 Some call the particular pattern I use a ‘nuke egg’, some call it a 'skein pattern'.
 Whatever you call it, this pattern has proved the most reliable on this water in icy conditions.
-Less often, but still viable, is a San Juan worm.
+Also viable is a San Juan worm.
 I am not a fan of the squiggly or squirmy worms because the fish tend to tug at the elastic and not get hooked up.
 So, I usually throw a shorter felt or chenille pattern with a tungsten bead head in the belly (hook size 12 or 14).
-Another option that got attention was a tungsten jig bugger (hook size 12), also dead drifted under an indicator like the worm and the egg.
+Another option that gets attention is a tungsten jig bugger (hook size 12), also dead drifted under an indicator like the worm and the egg.

 While I relish being out on the water in Northern Virginia under most circumstances (I will defer in conditions of freezing rain, or when water temperatures are too high), I admit that I am looking forward to sunny spring days and friskier fish.